zainab-kassim/zainab-kassim/README.md

 ---
-Beyond my technical pursuits, I’m also a creative at heart—I enjoy drawing and appreciating artwork.
+Beyond my technical pursuits, I’m also a creative at heart, I enjoy drawing and appreciating artwork.
 Every day, I strive to improve myself and my skills, knowing that my only competition is who I was yesterday.

 I’m driven by the desire to make a difference, exploring new ways to build projects that help others.
 I also love reading, as many things fascinate me.